-Clive and Valerie Warrington: Son accused of murdering parents
+Clive and Valerie Warrington: Son charged with murdering parents

 Shortly afterwards the body of his ex-wife, Valerie Warrington, 73, was found at a property in Bourton-on-the-Water in the Cotswolds.

-William Warrington, 40, will appear at Cheltenham Magistrates Court on Saturday accused of their murders.
+William Warrington, 40, will appear at Cheltenham Magistrates' Court on Saturday accused of their murders.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: Bristolbristol@bbc.co.uk